lehner-lab/dimsumms/README.md

 # Running

-There are a number of options available for running the tardbpdms pipeline depending on user requirements.
+There are a number of options available for running the dimsumms pipeline depending on user requirements.

 * ## Basic (default)